ABOUT KATE BERNAL

 I’d only talked to people in English to practice my skills.
 We’d share websites about money, technology, and apps to share and download music.

-Since music has also been another great love of my life, I was super happy to find everything I love in one place.
-I’ve tried the best sites and software out there to download and listen to music.
+Since music is another great love of mine, I was super happy to find everything I love in one place.
+I’ve tried the best sites and software to download and listen to music.

 1998: My First Entrepreneurial Endeavor At 12